 Artemis restaurant in Carmel is the epitome of the global nature of Mediterranean cuisine, drawing inspiration from a rich and diverse tradition that spans the entire region, from Southern Europe to the Eastern Mediterranean.

-While savory Turkish dishes still form the centerpiece of this burgeoning new culinary gem in the heart of Carmel, dishes from other Mediterranean countries such as Greece, Italy, France, Spain and Morocco and others also star in Artemis' revised new menu.
+While savory Turkish dishes highlighted at this burgeoning new culinary gem in the heart of Carmel, dishes from other Mediterranean countries such as Greece, Italy, France, Spain and others also star in Artemis' revised new menu.

 “As a result of customer feedback, we've made revisions on the menu since we first opened,” says Artemis manager Sara Allen.
 “We wanted to be more open for more people to enjoy our food.”